≡ Menu

 We should also point out…

-This condition does seem to be inherited in some cases it is always worth investigating what your breeder known about your pup’s familial health.
-If a parent had this condition then there is a high chance your dog will get it too.
-The only known prevention of this disease is to stop breeding affected dogs, although since there is a second variant related to gastrin production and levels then even that is not a fool proof method.
+The Pylorus is particularly small in Brachycephalic dog breeds (dogs that have short snouts, to the less scientific among us) and is, therefore, more common among these dog types.
+And since this condition does seem to be inherited in some cases, it is always worth investigating what your breeder knows about your pup’s familial health.
+If a parent has this condition, then there is a high chance your dog will get it too.
+The only known prevention of this disease is to stop breeding affected dogs.
+However, since there is a second variant related to gastrin production and levels, even that is not a foolproof method.

-As we mentioned above, any Brachycephalic breed has a chance of inheriting this condition, and has a higher chance than other breed types of developing it over time
+As we mentioned above, any Brachycephalic breed has a chance of inheriting this condition and has a higher probability than other breed types of developing it over time

-Please remember that any dog breed or mixed breed dog can develop this condition over time.
+Please remember that any dog or mixed breed dog can develop this condition over time.

 Treatment Options